 Some online customers also say that the mattress didn't fully expand to the height they purchased - at the corners in particular.
 While this didn't happen to us, there are several customer photos showing it occurring.
 If a mattress doesn’t expand properly within the 100-night trial period, you'll get your money back.
 This problem is also addressed by the 10-year Worry Free warranty (opens in new tab) - although indentations less than 1.5 inches aren’t covered.

 Should you buy the Zinus Green Tea mattress?

 The Zinus Green Tea Memory Foam mattress (10-inch) is a great option for anyone on a budget, or looking to try memory foam for the first time.
-It's a quality cheaper mattress, delivering support and comfort at a price that other brands can't beat.
+It's a good cheaper mattress, delivering support and comfort at a price that other brands can't beat.